Criminal Justice (CJ)

 This course explores legal ideals, deviations from those ideals, and the relationship between culture, social structure, and law.
 Prerequisite: CJ 201, CJ 210, CJ 220, & CJ 270; or Legal Studies minor.
 F,S.

 A practical work experience with an employer closely associated with the student's academic area.
 Arranged by mutual agreement among student, department, and employer.
 Students may be required to have a criminal background check performed with results deemed favorable by the field agency as a condition of their initial enrollment and/or continued enrollment in cooperative education credits.
-Repeatable to 12 credits.
+A total of 300 hours is typically required over the course of the semester per credit.
 Prerequisite: CJ 491 and instructor consent.
 Repeatable to 12.00 credits.
 S/U grading.
 F,S,SS.

 CJ 399.
 Problems in Criminal Justice.
 1-3 Credits.

-Students study special topics under the direction and supervision of a member of the faculty; prior consent of instructor is required before enrollment.
+Students study special topics under the direction and supervision of a member of the faculty.
 Repeatable to 12 credits in different topic areas.
 Prerequisite: CJ 201, CJ 210, CJ 220, and CJ 270.
 Repeatable to 12.00 credits.
 On demand.

 CJ 401.
 Administration of Criminal Justice Systems.
 3 Credits.